David Owen Brooks: Acquaintance with Dean Corll

 Brooks befriended Dean Corll in 1967.
 At the time of their acquaintance, Corll was employed as vice-president at his family's candy firm in the Heights, Corll Candy Company, which was located directly across the street from Helms Elementary School.
 (Note: According to some sources, the Corll Candy Company had rebranded to Corll's Candy Kitchen by 1967.)
 Brooks was a 12-year-old sixth grade student at this school and one of the many local children to whom Corll gave free candy.
 He would later recollect of his initial impressions of Corll: "He would give candy to kids leaving school, which was across the street from the store.
 Also, he owned a motorcycle and would give kids rides and take some of the kids to the movies."

-Brooks initially became one of Corll's many youthful companions; he regularly socialized with Corll and various adolescent boys who frequently congregated at the rear of the candy factory to play penny ante or pool upon a table he had installed at the rear of the factory on occasions when visiting his father and grandmother in Houston.
+Brooks initially became one of Corll's many youthful companions.
+When visiting his father and grandmother in Houston, he regularly socialized with Corll and various adolescent boys who frequently congregated at the rear of the candy factory to play penny ante, listen to music, or play pool upon a table Corll had installed at the rear of the factory.
 He also joined Corll on the regular trips he took to South Texas beaches in the company of various youths, and later commented that Corll was the first adult male who did not mock his appearance.
 Whenever Brooks told Corll he needed cash, Corll gave him money, and the youth began to view Corll as something of a substitute father figure.
 By Brooks's own later admission, he began regarding Corll's apartment as his second home, and Corll—who by the late 1960s had begun frequently changing addresses—invariably provided accommodation for Brooks wherever he lived.
 This arrangement may initially have been in part due to the frequent clashes between Brooks and his father causing him to seek temporary refuge away from home.

 Sexual relationship

-By 1969, upon Corll's urging, a sexual relationship had developed between the two, with Corll paying Brooks in cash sums of up to $10 (the equivalent of approximately $87 as of 2025) or with gifts such as blacklight posters to allow him to perform fellatio upon him, although Brooks would later emphasize "it was always Dean doing something to me—never me doing anything to Dean".
+By 1969, upon Corll's urging, a sexual relationship had developed between the two, with Corll paying Brooks in cash sums of up to $10 (the equivalent of approximately $88 as of 2026) or with gifts such as blacklight posters to allow him to perform fellatio upon him, although Brooks would later emphasize "it was always Dean doing something to me—never me doing anything to Dean".
 (Note: In a December 2006 prison interview with forensic anthropologist Dr. Sharon Derrick, Brooks would remark while reflecting on the sexual abuse which occurred during this stage of his relationship with Corll: "I wish I'd told my mother what he was doing to me.
 If I'd told her, I wouldn't be here now.")

 Brooks gradually became aware Corll also engaged in paid sexual activity with numerous other boys who visited the various apartments in which he resided.
 He would later inform investigators: "He liked oral sex, and he'd pay boys to come over and let him do it to them.
 That was his sex life."